 Before a disaster strikes, it is incumbent upon school system IT personnel to have emergency operations plans in place to ensure continuity of learning.
 Natural disasters can be spontaneous events, requiring school system leaders to implement and train team members on procedures so that they can act swiftly.
 Administrative and school personnel should be able to assess damage quickly, update all stakeholders, bring critical systems back online, and resume operations as quickly as possible.

-Must be logged in to see Member Exclusive resources.
+You must be logged into your member account to see the Member Exclusive resources.

 amy mclaughlin on the hill